zhoupan/openhierarchy/README.md

 Install MySQL, you may get it from here (Choose the developer default installation and setup your MySQL server): http://dev.mysql.com/downloads/windows/installer/

-I recommend using HeidiSQL as the database environment: http://www.heidisql.com/download.php
+HeidiSQL is nice to use as the database environment: http://www.heidisql.com/download.php

 The mysql connector to be used is specified in the example web project´s pom.xml file.